 Helping Airmen is the singular philosophy driving everything at Air Force Aid Society.
-More than 50,000 assists.
-Nearly $15 million in direct help through emergency financial assistance, education support and community programs.
+More than 45,000 assists in 2017, over $15.1 million in direct help through emergency financial assistance, education support and community programs.

 Get to know the real Airmen behind those numbers and learn more about how AFAS is helping Airmen every day.